VICTORIAN CERTIFICATE OF APPLIED LEARNING (VCAL)

 What is this program about?

-Students completing Yr 10 may apply for to complete their senior Yr 11 and 12 program at PVCC through VCAL.
-VCAL is a pathway to Yr 12 completion that is particularly suited for students who have no need of an ATAR score such as apprenticeships and TAFE courses based on folio work.
+Students completing Yr 10 may apply to complete their senior Yr 11 and 12 program at PVCC through VCAL.
+VCAL is a pathway to Yr 12 completion that is particularly suited for students who have no need of an ATAR score, such as apprenticeships and TAFE courses based on folio work.

 - Literacy and Numeracy Skills

 - Industry Specific Skills

 - Personal Development Skills